 « La Blouse roumaine », avril 1940

 The ornamental embroideries of the blouse are actually the main topic here, as the painter showed great interest in all types of fabrics.

-Whether in embroidery, fabric or rugs, Matisse was moved by the graphic beauty of motifs in craftsmanship and their colourful rhythm.
+Whether in embroidery, fabric or rugs, Henri Matisse (1869-1954) was moved by the graphic beauty of motifs in craftsmanship and their colourful rhythm.
 On the model, the Romanian blouse acts as a high-dose stimulant for the painter.
 He conveys his exaltation, smoothing out details, streamlining lines and creating colour blocks, as the stylisation of the oak leaves central ornaments suggests it.
 The blouse billows out, becoming pictorial space as much as metaphor.

 11 photographs show the various stages of creation for this portrait, gradually erasing the young girl to better emphasise the embroidered blouse.